Abdullah Muzakir Walad: Business

 Resigning from military service, Walad decided to start his business career.
 He moved to Jakarta and worked as manager of NV Permai from 1953 to 1960.

 Then, he returned to Aceh and became the director of PT Panca Usaha from 1961 to 1967.
 During his tenure as PT Panca Usaha's director, he held another position, such as Director Fa.
 H.M Amin, Chairman of the Provisional's Association of Indonesian Export Entrepreneurs (GPEIS), Chairman of Consultative Body of National Private Businessmen (BAMUNAS) Aceh, Director of Trade Section of BAPIPDA, and Authorities of the Board of Directors of the Aceh Roadway Authority Agency.

 Governor of Aceh

 On 23 March 1968, Suharto appointed Abdullah Muzakir Walad and Marzuki Nyakman as Governor and Vice Governor of Aceh, respectively.
 As a Governor of Aceh, he held other positions, which were member of the People's Consultative Assembly in 1972 and 1977 and chairman of the Board of Trustees of the Aceh Kokarmendagri and Korpri Level I Aceh (1968–1978).

 During his tenure as a governor, he moved Johan Köhler's grave from Tanah Abang to Kerkhoff, Banda Aceh because Tanah Abang Graveyard wanted to be evicted.
 Besides, he removed kawedanan status in Aceh on 18 November 1974.
 Likewise, Center for Documentation and Information of Aceh was established under his rule.

-Carrier Continuation
+Career Continuation

 After completing his term as Governor of Aceh, Abdullah Muzakir became Advisor to Mobil Oil Indonesia and Consultant for PT Arun LNG.

+Death

+Walad's death was announced on October 8, 2023.
+He was 103.